 Planning for a wedding can be overwhelming!
 But, don’t overlook a very important part of the celebration – food safety!

-Whether you’re having a wedding reception catered or are self-catering, proper food safety principles will help ensure that your guests leave with only happy memories and not ones that could leave them sick or even land them in the hospital.
+Whether you’re having a wedding reception catered or are self-catering, proper food safety principles will help ensure that your guests leave with only happy memories and not ones about being sick with a food illness.

 Likewise, to help prevent food illness from happening at your wedding reception, it is important educate yourself on food safety and do some research into the caterer for your big day.